Chickpea Flour Omelette with Spinach

 • 3/4 cup water

-• 12 oz spinach (fresh or frozen is fine)
+• 12 oz spinach (fresh, but frozen is also fine)

 • 1/2 teaspoon salt